SKplanet/sweetsearch/Readme.md

     }
 ```

-You can use two argument as follows.
+You can use two argument as below.

 **[Arguments]**